Table of Contents

 - Wheel bearing fault – If you seem to get a noise from the wheels at seemingly random times, or in certain situations (which may include braking), there could be a fault with the wheel bearing.
 The grinding sound may fluctuate between being loud and quiet as you drive.
 If this gets broken, you will need to replace it with a new part.
 Since these can be particularly fiddly parts (and the ball bearings inside them can get everywhere), we would recommend taking the car to an auto shop to get this job done unless you’re confident in getting it done yourself.

-- A foreign body stuck in the brakes – If your car picks up something like a stone that gets lodged in between a brake pad and the disc, this could cause the grinding sound.
+- A foreign body stuck in the brakes – If your car picks up something like a stone that gets lodged in between a brake pad and the disc, this could cause a grinding sound.
 After a little while, if this is the case, you may see a strange wear pattern on your brake discs as you look at them through the wheel.
 You can also remove the wheel and have a look, using a torch if necessary.
 If something is stuck in there, you’ll need to take the caliper apart to remove the said uninvited guest.
 If this isn’t something you’re particularly comfortable with, we would recommend taking the car to a professional.

 Other Important Things to Note